Decoding algorithms for surface codes: Introduction

 Significant progress has been made in the field of quantum computing since Feynman first introduced the idea of computers that use the laws of quantum mechanics in 1982 \cite{feynman}.
-Quantum computers leverage the principles of quantum mechanics to accelerate computational processes that are deemed as intractable by means of classical machines, leading to unprecedented results \cite{preskilSup}.
-This technology presents an unprecedented potential to solve problems that are computationally hard since algorithms that present an exponential speedup in terms of computational complexity have been theoretically proposed \cite{shorFact,exponentAdv}.
-In this sense, these novel processors are expected to revolutionize the modern society by improving applications related to cryptography \cite{crypt1,crypt2}, optimization \cite{opt1,opt2,opt3}, macromolecule design \cite{macromolec1,macromolec2,macromolec3} or basic science \cite{basic1,basic2}, among others.
-Recently, quantum supremacy or advantage has been experimentally proven \cite{sup1,sup2,sup3,sup4,sup5}, thus, demonstrating that the potential promised by the theory can indeed be realized in physical machines.
+Quantum computers leverage the principles of quantum mechanics to accelerate computational processes known to be not efficiently solvable by means of classical machines\footnote{Efficient in this context means that the problem can be solved in a reasonable amount of time.}\cite{preskilSup}.
+Quantum algorithms that offer exponential speedups in terms of computational complexity have been proposed \cite{shorFact,exponentAdv}, implying that his technology has the unprecedented potential to solve computationally hard problems.
+In this sense, quantum processors are expected to revolutionize modern society by boosting fields like cryptography \cite{crypt1,crypt2}, optimization \cite{opt1}, macromolecule design \cite{macromolec1} or basic science \cite{basic1}, among others.
+Recent results have demonstrated experimental quantum supremacy or advantage \cite{sup1,sup2,sup3,sup4,sup5}, thus, proving that the potential promised by the theoretical quantum algorithms can be realized in physical machines.

 There are many possible paths towards the construction of quantum processors such as qubit gate-based quantum computing \cite{nielsen}, qudit-based quantum computing \cite{quditComp}, measurement based quantum computing \cite{mbqc1,mbqc2}, quantum annealers \cite{anneal} or bosonic quantum computing \cite{boson}, to name a few.
-Additionally, many physical implementations of these types of technologies like superconducting circuits \cite{SCquantumcomp}, ion-traps \cite{ITquantumcomp} or photons \cite{photquantumcomp} are currently being investigated.
-In the present article, we will restrict our discussion for qubit gate-based quantum computation, in which the physical elements are realized by discrete two-level systems.
+Many physical implementations of these types of technologies like superconducting circuits \cite{SCquantumcomp}, ion-traps \cite{ITquantumcomp} or photons \cite{photquantumcomp} are currently being investigated.
+In the present article, we will restrict our discussion for qubit gate-based quantum computation, in which the physical elements of a quantum computer are realized by discrete two-level systems.